hughker/documentation/onboarding/productFeedXML.md

 ## Introduction

-This document presents the product feed specification for the feeds to be sent to Findify.
+This document presents the product feed specification for the XML feeds sent to Findify.

-The product feed must be sent in XML format.
-In order for the product feed to be synchronized periodically with Findify, the XML file must be accessible via HTTP or HTTPS.
-We are supporting files behind a basic authentication.
+In order for Findify to synchronize periodically your products with our system, the XML file must be publicly accessible.
+Findify is supporting feeds available via HTTP or HTTPS (behind a basic authentication).

 ## Mandatory fields